bricelam/Bricelam.PowerFx.Linq/docs/docs/getting-started.md

 ## Usage

-The `PowerFxExpression` class allows you to create lambda expressions from formulas.
+The <xref:Bricelam.PowerFx.Linq.PowerFxExpression> class allows you to create lambda expressions from formulas.

 ```cs
 // TIP: Hardcoded formulas aren't very interesting, but imagine if they're